cdapio/cdap/cdap-docs/admin-manual/source/system-requirements.rst

 CDAP and Firewalls
 ==================
-In your :ref:`cluster configuration <admin-manual-install-deployment-architectures>`, there cannot be a firewall between the cluster and CDAP.
-Instead, if a firewall is used, the cluster and CDAP need to be together behind the firewall.
-These are the ports which can be opened to provide external
+In general, your :ref:`cluster configuration <admin-manual-install-deployment-architectures>` cannot have a firewall between the cluster and CDAP.
+Instead, if a firewall is used, the cluster and certain CDAP components need to be together behind the firewall.
+These are the ports which can be opened to provide external access:
-access:

 **Listen Ports for External Access**